jacobl3371/sep11-freedom-project/blog/entry03.md

 const __filename = fileURLToPath(import.meta.url)
 ```

-store the directory-path to the index.js file assigned to it's respetive variable in another variable (```__dirname```),
+store the directory-path to the index.js file assigned to its respective variable in another variable (```__dirname```),

 ```js
 const __dirname = path.dirname(__filename)
 ```

-and then create a ```localesDir``` variable which stores the combined path of the directory (__dirname) and the locales directory within the same backend folder that has each language.json file (i.e: de.json, en.json...) which dynamically sets the countryCode parameter of the geoLocation parameter (stored for readability within the ```data``` variable later in the code) of the ```req``` object to a different region, middleware allowing for that code to be run before the server sends the client back a response (```res```), which subsequently alters the request so that the corresponsing response is sent back to the user depending on the data being used to alter the request, which in this case, though for now only simulated with a manually inputted ip-address, depends on data derived from the user when they request the web application from the server upon their computer trying to fetch and load the data from the website.
+and then create a ```localesDir``` variable which stores the combined path of the directory (__dirname) and the locales directory within the same backend folder that has each language.json file (i.e: de.json, en.json...) which dynamically sets the countryCode parameter of the geoLocation parameter (stored for readability within the ```data``` variable later in the code) of the ```req``` object to a different region, middleware allowing for that code to be run before the server sends the client back a response (```res```), which subsequently alters the request so that the corresponding response is sent back to the user depending on the data being used to alter the request, which in this case, though for now only simulated with a manually inputted ip-address, depends on data derived from the user when they request the web application from the server upon their computer trying to fetch and load the data from the website.

 ```js
 const localesDir = path.join(__dirname, "locales")
 ```

 Each corresponding language which the text is ultimately translated to is stored within a JSON (javascript object notation) object-string which is updated to the value of the parameters of the ```req``` object and then retroactively inserted within the html of the file with data updated based on previous functions which derive the translated text from the .json language file to use (en.json, es.json, de.json, etc., etc.,).
-These file are kept in a ```locales``` directory within the backend directory to be accessible when the application is hosted locally with only the data from the backend directory being accessed and procesed.
+These files are kept in a ```locales``` directory within the backend directory to be accessible when the application is hosted locally with only the data from the backend directory being accessed and processed.

 ![alt text](image-3.png)

 I learned about manipulating data in JSON files using Javascript by watching [this video](https://www.youtube.com/watch?v=r4MLHHLctKw).
 JSON is used to exchange data between applications and servers.

-The next step is to declare the app as express *after* the above lines of code to import all of the dependancies and select and join the file-path directories.
+The next step is to declare the app as express *after* the above lines of code to import all of the dependencies and select and join the file-path directories.

 ```js
 const app = express()
 ```

-Every region must be stored as a value within an array in javascript, which each string value for the language corresponding to the according "locale".json file.
+Every region must be stored as a value within an array in javascript, with each string value for the language corresponding to the according "locale".json file.

 ```js
 const languages = ["en", "es", "de"]